TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

   access - in comparison to the output from the Debugger module which (for data aborts) will be 2 instructions ahead of the fault

-In some cases there will be less lines of disassembly than shown above.
+In some cases there will be fewer lines of disassembly than shown above.
 This will happen if the instruction which caused the abort is close to a page boundary (the abort handler errs on the side of caution and avoids reading across page boundaries).
 However there should still be enough information to